pschaus/book_lepl1402/source/part5.rst

         // This prints: "Minimum value: -5.0"
     }

 In this example, no additional thread was created besides the main Java thread.
-Thanks to the fact that ``MinComputation`` implements ``Runnable``, it is now possible to compute the minimum in a separate thread:
+But thanks to the fact that ``MinComputation`` implements ``Runnable``, it is now possible to compute the minimum in a separate thread:

 ..  code-block:: java